apache/pekko/docs/src/main/paradox/routing.md

 ## Custom Router

-You can create your own router should you not find any of the ones provided by Akka sufficient for your needs.
+You can create your own router should you not find any of the ones provided by Pekko sufficient for your needs.
 In order to roll your own router you have to fulfill certain criteria which are explained in this section.

 Before creating your own router you should consider whether a normal actor with router-like